delta-hq/openblocklabs-starknet-data/README.md

 ## How this will be used
 This new API or function will be used to get block-by-block market depths for all pairs within each pool, helping reduce diffrences of how this is calculated and reduce the number of necessary RPC calls used in roundabout methods.

+This repo is designed to give you a way to PR a version of the `haiko.py` file for your DEX and write a test that gives a similar result.

 ## Example: Haiko

 Haiko has written a contract function `depth` (currently on testnet) available here: [https://testnet.starkscan.co/contract/0xbaa40f0fc9b0e069639a88c8f642d6f2e85e18332060592acf600e46564204#read-write-contract](https://testnet.starkscan.co/contract/0xbaa40f0fc9b0e069639a88c8f642d6f2e85e18332060592acf600e46564204#read-write-contract)